rodionovsasha/jfixtures/README.md

     pk:
       column: friend_id # Friends table now has PK named "friend_id"
 ```
-### Enable/disable table cleanup (delete from table before insert)
+### Enable/disable table cleanup (delete from table or truncate table before insert)
 There is a table property named `clean_up` which is responsible for cleaning the data from the table(s) before JFixtures
 inserts the data.
-It could have following values: `delete` or `none`.
-When `delete`, JFixtures will invoke
+It could have following values: `delete`, `truncate` or `none`.
-`DELETE FROM $table` SQL instructions to clean a table.
+When `delete`, JFixtures will invoke `DELETE FROM $table` SQL instructions to clean a table.
+When `truncate`, JFixtures will invoke `TRUNCATE TABLE $table` SQL instructions to clean a table.
 When `none`, the table won't be cleaned.
-By default,
-if the property is not specified, its value is `delete`.
+By default, if the property is not specified, its value is `delete`.

 ```yaml
 tables: